ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances-licensing.md

 {: important}

 You have the following options for licensing the selected VMware components:
 * **Include license with purchase**: In this case, a new license for the VMware component is purchased on your behalf.
-A combined VMware license is generated to match the cluster size of the order.
+A combined VMware license is generated to match the instance size of the order.

    When you purchase any license, except for vSphere Enterprise Plus and vCenter Server, and you order multiple VMware ESXi™ servers, an {{site.data.keyword.cloud_notm}} ticket is opened automatically to combine license keys.
 You are responsible to follow up with the ticket to ensure that you use only the license keys that the VMware Solutions Support team generates.